 AIIB in discussion with India for financing of ambitious USD 8-bn health infra scheme

-The Asian Infrastructure Investment Bank (AIIB) is in discussion with the Indian government for financing a USD 8-billion scheme for improving health infrastructure at the district level to make the country better prepared for the future healthcare challenges.
+The Asian Infrastructure Investment Bank (AIIB), along with the World Bank and the Asian Development Bank, is in discussion with the Indian government for part-financing a USD 8-billion scheme for improving the health infrastructure at the district level to make the country better prepared for future healthcare challenges.
 The Beijing-based multilateral funding agency had earlier approved a financial assistance of USD 1.2 billion for India to fight the COVID-19 pandemic.

 The Finance Ministry is trying to put up a financing plan for this ambitious scheme and the minute details are being worked out, he said.
 If things work out, the financing by the AIIB can be cleared this year itself on a fast-track basis, he added.